Nomenclature changes to part 202 appear at 76 FR 27898, May 13, 2011.

 (9) Effective date of preregistration.
 The effective date of a preregistration is the day on which an application and fee for preregistration of a work, which the Copyright Office later notifies the claimant has been preregistered or which a court of competent jurisdiction has concluded was acceptable for preregistration, have been received in the Copyright Office.

 (10) Notification of preregistration.
-Upon completion of the preregistration, the Copyright Office will provide the claimant official notification by email of the preregistration to the person who submitted the application.
+Upon completion of the preregistration, the Copyright Office will email an official notification of the preregistration to the person who submitted the application.

-(11) Certification of preregistation.
-A certified copy of the official notification may be obtained in physical form from the Records Research and Certification Section of the Information and Records Division at the address specified in §201.1 of this chapter.
+(11) Certification of preregistration.
+A certified copy of the official notification may be obtained in physical form from the Records Research and Certification Section of the Office of Public Information and Education at the address specified in § 201.1 of this chapter.

 (12) Public record of preregistration.
-The preregistration record will also be available to the public on the Copyright Office website, http://www.copyright.gov.
+The preregistration record also will be made available to the public on the Copyright Office website at: http://www.copyright.gov.